- About Us

 Chambers & Partners UK Bar Guide Employment

-Appointed to the Attorney General's List of prosecuting advocates for Health & Safety cases.
+Appointed to the Attorney General's List of prosecuting advocates for Health & Safety cases ('A' List).

 Gordon is a barrister specialising in regulatory law but his practice also extends to acting in complex civil and commercial matters of which employment law forms a significant part.